 The first time I ever went to Byron Bay was August 2011 on a family trip.
 Once being approved for my working holiday visa to Australia in January 2014, I knew Byron Bay would be a stop along the way… What I didn’t know was how it would become a huge part of my life and who I am today.
 I originally planned to visit Byron Bay for a weekend, I ended up staying roughly a year and a half on and off.
-It simply has an affect on people that keeps bringing them back.
-Every single time I arrive to Byron my heart smiles, I’m instantly overwhelmed with feelings of my own perfect paradise – an endless summer with the warmth of the sun shining down on my salty hair and sandy feet.
+It simply has an effect on people that continue to bring them back.
+Every single time I arrive in Byron my heart smiles, I’m instantly overwhelmed with feelings of my own perfect paradise – an endless summer with the warmth of the sun shining down on my salty hair and sandy feet.

 Recommended things to do – Byron Basics:

 Byron Bay is known for being a small surf town… And one of the greatest on the East coast of Australia.
 There are numerous point breaks in Byron for all levels and styles.
 It’s constant and reliable swell keep surfers coming back year round.
 Belongial Beach and Clarkes Beach are known for more inexperienced surfers whereas, The Wreck, The Pass, Wategos Beach and Broken Head are a few of the locals favourites where you’ll be sure to have a good splash.

 2. Sunset at Main Beach – Drumming Circle

 The notorious Drumming Circle located at main beach is always one to remember.
 Locals year round (weather dependent) gather for sunset and put an end to the day as the sun sets by playing several different instruments.
 Locals, visitors and backpackers are all welcomed to join in.
 As music fills the warm air all sorts of people, young and old, big and small exchange smiles and laughter while dancing together in a formed circle around the musicians.
 Some of my most memorable and happiest moments of Byron Bay have been right here.
 I encourage any and all to experience it at least one!